 To help authors assess the suitability of their work we have included a description of the 7 principles of responsible research developed by the Community for Responsible Research in Business and Management (McKiernan, Tsui and the Community for Responsible Research, 2017).
 Each plays an important role in scoping the challenge for scholars of responsible research.

 We are calling for management research papers that a) encourages good science and b) reduces the gap that has emerged between research and practice, with the highest regard for quality, as assessed in terms of reliability and relevance.
-Papers must address the two or more of the principles of responsible research identified in the white paper.
+Papers must address the two or more of the principles of responsible research identified in the position paper.

 This is research that:

 - Provides a service to society

 - Involves key stakeholders

 - Values both basic and applied research contributions